Simulation of a Heterogeneous Quantum Network: SeQUeNCe Extension and Customization

-Apart from those 24 attributes, there is another attribute worth mentioning: \texttt{qstate\_key}, a key for SeQUeNCe's built-in \texttt{QuantumManager} class that points to a state vector describing the state of the Ytterbium qubit.
-Besides the attributes, the \yb\ class has the following key methods to perform the \yb-photon generation steps:
+Apart from those 24 attributes, there is a \texttt{qstate\_key} attribute, a key for SeQUeNCe's built-in \texttt{QuantumManager} class that points to a state vector describing the state of the Ytterbium qubit.
+Besides the attributes, the \yb\ class has the following methods to perform the \yb-photon generation steps: